Ibogaine: Research

-Ibogaine has been studied for its potential medical use in treating substance use disorders, particularly opioid addiction, by reducing withdrawal symptoms and cravings, though its use and clinical development have been limited by regulatory restrictions and serious safety concerns including cardiac risks.
+Ibogaine has been studied for its potential medical use in treating substance use disorders, particularly opioid addiction, by reducing withdrawal symptoms and cravings.
+Regulatory restrictions and serious safety concerns, including cardiac risks, have limited its clinical development.

 Psychotherapy

 Ibogaine was used as an adjunct to psychotherapy by Claudio Naranjo, documented in his 1973 book The Healing Journey: New Approaches to Consciousness.
 He was awarded patent in 1974.

 Addiction treatment

-A 2022 systematic review of 24 studies involving 705 participants suggests that ibogaine and noribogaine show promise in treating substance use disorders and comorbid depressive symptoms and psychological trauma, but carry serious safety risks, necessitating rigorous clinical oversight.
+A 2022 systematic review suggests that ibogaine and noribogaine show promise in treating substance use disorders and comorbid depressive symptoms and psychological trauma, but carry serious safety risks, necessitating rigorous clinical oversight.
+A 2023 review found that ibogaine and noribogaine show some potential in treating substance use disorders, especially opiate detoxification, but that their efficacy is unconfirmed and use carries significant cardiotoxic and mortality risks.
+A total of two randomized controlled trials have been conducted on ibogaine and noribogaine.

 Texas research initiative

 In 2025, the state of Texas allocated $50 million to fund clinical research on ibogaine, aiming to develop a U.S. Food and Drug Administration-approved treatment for opioid use disorder, co-occurring substance use disorders, and other ibogaine-responsive conditions.
 The initiative, supported by former Governor Rick Perry, established a consortium of universities, hospitals, and drug developers, with the goal of positioning Texas as a leading center for psychedelic medicine research.